Ziyech agrees five-year Chelsea contract ahead of €40m transfer from Ajax | Goal.com

 Hakim Ziyech has officially signed a five-year deal with Chelsea after agreeing the terms of his arrival from Ajax, the Blues have confirmed.

-The Morocco international's move to Stamford Bridge was announced earlier this month after Frank Lampard's side paid a €40 million (£33.5m/$43.3m) fee to acquire the 26-year-old's services.
+The Morocco international's move to Stamford Bridge was announced earlier this month after Frank Lampard's side agreed to pay a €40 million (£33.5m/$43.3m) fee to acquire the 26-year-old's services.

 "He has consistently been one of the most dangerous attacking players in Europe in recent years, which we saw first-hand in our two games against Ajax in the Champions League.